 With a huge range of servers and incredible functionality, it offers an all-in-one privacy package that is yet to be beaten.
 Plus, Tom's Guide readers can claim three free months on a 12-month plan.

 For anyone who is curious about a VPN and how it all works, the good news is that the software for running a VPN has become remarkably simple to use.
 Gone are the days of configuring your own server, and now you can tap into vast networks with locations all over the world.

 Of course, you can still set up your own VPN server, but for the vast majority of users and practicality's sake we'd advise going with an out-the-box solution.

 ExpressVPN and NordVPN are two examples of where you can sign up, download, install and connect in minutes.
 But the best thing?
 These clients look just like any other app, and are as simple to use as Spotify or Slack.

 So, below we'll take you through the process of downloading and installing your VPN, then connecting, and finally what you can do with this incredibly powerful bit of software.

 - Don't want to pay for a VPN?
-Here are the best free VPNs
+Here are the best free VPN services

-- Save money with our guide to the best cheap VPNs
+- Save money with our guide to the best cheap VPN services

 - Need a provider for Apple?
 Check out the best Mac VPN